 Direct loans are either subsidized or unsubsidized.
 A subsidized loan is awarded on the basis of financial need.
-The federal government pays the interest while the student is in school and during grace and deferment periods.
+The federal government pays the interest while the student is in school.

 An unsubsidized loan is not awarded on the basis of need.
 You'll be charged interest from the time the loan is disbursed until it's paid in full.
 If you allow the interest to accrue while you're in school or during other periods of nonpayment, it will be capitalized-that is, the interest will be added to the principal amount of your loan, and additional interest will be based on that higher amount.